hbz/slides/README.md

-This is the repo where the group ["Offene Infrastruktur"](https://lobid.org/team) from the hbz craft their [slides](https://slides.lobid.org/).
+This is the repo where the group ["Offene Infrastruktur"](https://lobid.org/team) from the hbz crafts their [slides](https://slides.lobid.org/).

 # Getting started
 Copy all files of a directory to a properly named new one.
 Change into it and edit `index.html`.
-This file helds everything you need, besides some images you may want to add/remove in the `img` directory.
+This file holds everything you need, besides some images you may want to add/remove in the `img` directory.

 # Change marker on the left bottom